 Consider a business process flow with branches for processing a loan request at a bank, as shown below.
 The custom entities used in the stages are shown in parenthesis.

-However, if the loan officer opens the Request record, all would be able to see the entire end-to-end process.
-Not only will the loan officer be able to see the fraud investigation stage, but she’ll also be able to identify the outcome of the investigation by having been able to see the Legal Action stage in the process.
-Also, the officer will be able to preview the steps in the investigative stages by choosing the stage.
-While the loan officer won’t be able to see the data or the step completion status, she’ll be able to identify the potential actions that were taken against the submitter of the request during the investigation and legal action stages.
+However, if the loan officer opens the Request record, she would be able to see the entire end-to-end process.
+Not only will she be able to see the fraud investigation stage, but she’ll also be able to identify the outcome of the investigation by having been able to see the Legal Action stage in the process.
+Also, she’ll be able to preview the steps in the investigative stages by choosing the stage.
+While she won’t be able to see the data or the step completion status, she’ll be able to identify the potential actions that were taken against the submitter of the request during the investigation and legal action stages.

 In this process flow, the loan officer will be able to see the Fraud Investigation and Legal Action stages, which constitutes an improper information disclosure.
 We recommend paying special attention to the information that may become disclosed due to branching.
 In our example, split the process into two separate processes, one for the request processing and another one for the fraud investigation, to prevent the information disclosure.
 The process for the loan officer will look like this: